 There is no additional cost associated with this privilege unless you use it.
 You will be charged our paid item Overdraft fee of $29 for each overdrawn item created by traditional paper-based check, a teller withdrawal, an automatic payment (ACH) transaction or a recurring debit card payment; and for business accounts only, ATM and everyday debit card transactions.
 Also, for personal account only, if you have requested us to do so, we may authorize and cover ATM transfers and everyday debit card purchases.

 For example, three paid items in one day will result in $87 in paid item Overdraft fees.
 To help you manage your account, the total fees you have paid for items (both paid and returned) during the current month and for the year-to-date will be reflected on your monthly checking statement.

 What is my Member Privilege limit?
 If I have two checking accounts, can I get Member Privilege on both?

 Locate your account type below and make note of the corresponding limit.
 If you have multiple accounts for your household or business, you may have a limit on each eligible account.
 As a limitation and while under discretion of the Credit Union, update to 4 accounts may have Member Privilege.

 How quickly must I repay my Member Privilege?

 You should make every attempt to bring your account to a positive end-of-day balance as soon as possible, and must do so within 30 calendar days.
 If you are not able to do so, you will receive a letter from Community Credit Union informing you that your Member Privilege limit has been suspended and additional items will be returned.
-If your limit is suspended, unless we notify you otherwise or you request this service be removed from your account, your limit will be made available to cover overdrafts again the first day after you bring your account to a positive end-of-day balance.
+If your limit is suspended, unless we notify you otherwise or you request this service be removed from your account, your limit will be made available to cover overdrafts again after six months.

 What are some ways I can access my Member Privilege limit?
 Will my limit be reflected in the balance I receive?